5 Punishable Social Selling Mistakes to Leave in 2018

 3. Avoiding Social Media

 Avoiding social media will not do your business any good since you have a majority of your users on the platform.
-By avoiding social media, you simply cut the possibility of ever connecting with your customers, keeping loyal ones or even gaining new customers.
+By avoiding social media, you simply cut the possibility of ever connecting with your customers, keeping loyal ones, or even gaining new customers.
 Go where your customers are and spend time there to help grow your business, and in this case, social media.

 Facebook ads work!
-According to Lyfe Marketing, a Facebook ad campaign generated over $103K in sales under 8 months.
+According to Lyfe Marketing, a Facebook ad campaign generated over $103K in sales in under 8 months.
 Compared to other channels of marketing, Facebook is the cheapest.
-Dust up your social profiles and start leveraging localized ads, a post promotion to get more eyes on your business.
+Dust up your social profiles and start leveraging localized ads, and a post promotion to get more eyes on your business.

 Once you take social selling seriously, focus on adding value and building relationships.
 Also, improve your engagements to provide an opportunity for your customers to communicate with you at all times.
-Don’t ignore their questions, remarks or concerns about your brand; simply engage with them.
+Don’t ignore their questions, remarks, or concerns about your brand; simply engage with them.

 4. Working Hard Vs Working Smart

 You can spend a lot of time trying to improve your social selling but nothing will ever work if you are not smart about it.
-Make use of data, intelligence and productivity tools to help determine the right step to take in the journey and ensure you aren’t shooting at the wrong audience.
+Make use of data, intelligence, and productivity tools to help determine the right step to take in the journey and ensure you aren’t shooting at the wrong audience.

-Some other companies also do giveaways to get more customers, upload quality and interesting videos that appeal to their audience, allowing their products to speak for themselves by sharing pictures from other users, getting feedback, and so on.
+Some other companies also do giveaways to get more customers, upload quality and interesting videos that appeal to their audience, and allow their products to speak for themselves by sharing pictures from other users, getting feedback, and so on.
 All these are smart and creative ways to improve your social selling and drive more traction.